zhang-stephen/easymake-yaml/README.md

 As well known, `yaml` is a friendly markable language to read and write, and python has a mature library to prase it.

-I was enlighten by netplan when I configured the Static IP on Ubuntu Server 18.04 --- the netplan used `.yaml` as configuration file for the simplified syntax.
+I was enlighten by netplan when I configured the Static IP on Ubuntu Server 18.04 --- the netplan used `.yaml` as configuration file for the highlysimplified and free syntax.

 #### Why to Intend to Develop This Tool?

 Well, I am using another easymake tool named [emake](https://github.com/skywind3000/emake).
-It is a good tool for c/c++ and other languages, but too old is its fetal problem --- It even cannot run with python 3 runtime!
-So I need a totally new tool to alter it.
+It is a good tool for c/c++, but too old is its fetal problem --- It even cannot run with python 3 runtime!
+So I need a totally new tool to take it place.

 #### Compiling Method
 There are two methods to implement, I name one of them as cmake-style, and the other as manual-style.